Canon 300D vs 20D

-The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 20D are two digital cameras that were revealed to the public, respectively, in August 2003 and August 2004.
+The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 20D are two digital cameras that were officially introduced, respectively, in August 2003 and August 2004.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 300D has a resolution of 6.3 megapixel, whereas the 20D provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 300D has a resolution of 6.3 megapixels, whereas the 20D provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 20D is notably larger (9 percent) than the Canon 300D.
 Moreover, the 20D is markedly heavier (19 percent) than the 300D.
 In this context, it is worth noting that neither the 300D nor the 20D are weather-sealed.